spkrishnan/JNPRLync/README.md

 Setup MSLync SDN API environment

 Step2:
+Copy all the files in the project to a single directory Install PyEZ libraries; "pip install junos-eznc"

+Step2:
 Run "python eventFlask.py"
 This script will start the web service on 8080 that listens for the messages from the SDN Manager and queues the events for processing